sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 Sometimes, additional information needs to be shared between a customer and provider during a transaction.
-Messaging is a common feature in marketplaces for this reason, and comes included in Flex.
+Messaging is a common feature in marketplaces for this reason, and comes included in Sharetribe.
 Will that be all your users need to share additional information, or does your marketplaces require something more?

 ### Email notifications